mihobu/mihobu.omg.lol/weblog/2023/02/automating-my-now-page/readme.md

     )
 ```

-Good coding practice suggests that I store my API key in AWS Secrets Manager.
-And it’s very easy to do.
-It’s also not trivially cheap.
-Running the Lambda function costs pennies per month, but storing a secret in Secrets Manager costs 40 cents!
-So yes, I hardcoded my key.

 ## Missing Library

 Setting up the Lambda function was very easy using the AWS Console, but I ran into one snag: